janl/waaa/for_speakers/how-to-write-a-compelling-proposal.md

 ## Make your point as succinctly as you can

 If your first draft requires more than two paragraphs to get to the point of your topic, edit to slim things down.
+Remove words that can be removed without the changing meaning.
 You may have a lot of competition, so try to make a good impression quickly.
 If your proposal is too much work to read or understand, it might get skipped during the selection process.

 ## A few examples of good proposals